majorsilence/My-FyiReporting/Readme.txt

 the forum is http://www.fyireporting.com/forum/index.php.
 However has I said above for the most part it is a dead project.

+Also check this projects wiki as information will be slowly added.

 This is currently built with visual studio 2008 and targets .net 2.
 It should be easy to use visual studio 2010 and target .net 4,  just upgrade the solutions.